zacharyarney/Sprint-Challenge--Hash-Theory/theory/README.md

   changes the font to bold.

-  * Come up with regexes for the two above sequences.
-The one to set the cursor position should accept any digits for the row and column.
-The bold sequence need only accept `1` (and is a trivial regex).
-(ESC is a single character which can be represented with `\e` in the regex.)

   * Draw a state machine diagram for a VT-100 that can consume regular character sequences as well as the two above ESC sequences.